joeromero/docs/maps_api.md

 ```

-#### example request
+#### Example Request
-this is the request needed to create the named map:
+This is the request needed to create the named map:

 ```sh
 curl -X POST \